-While Manchester United’s new expensive training base has seen the men’s senior team enjoy an improved experience all round, the under-21s and U18s teams have been thrown into a state of instability.
+While Manchester United’s new expensive training base saw the men’s senior team enjoy an improved experience all round, the under-21s and U18s teams were thrown into a state of instability.

 Before construction began in the summer of 2024, both academy age-group teams enjoyed ground-floor dressing rooms located close to the first team’s area.